 If you can keep your packing weight low, yes, an ultralight backpack is worth the investment for many hikers.
 However, it’s worth noting that ultralight packs require the user to understand how to pack efficiently to keep their load weight quite low, usually less than 25 to 30 pounds.

-If you expect your gear will weigh more than that, an ultralight backpack will probably not be a good choice, as many won’t carry heavy loads very well.
+If you expect your gear will weigh more than that, an ultralight backpack will probably not be a good choice, as many won’t support heavy loads very well.

 Your base weight is the weight of all your gear not counting things you consume such as water and food.
 So it includes things like your stove but does not include the food you cook.

 Most ultralight backpackers consider a base weight of 10 pounds to be a good measure of ultralight backpacking.
-Get it down to 5 pounds, and you’re in superlight backpacking range.
-And for lightweight backpackers, you can stretch up to about 20 pounds.
+Get it down to 5 pounds, and you’re in the superlight backpacking range.
+For more casual, lightweight backpacking, you can stretch the weight up to about 20 pounds.